dx1ded/gulp-avif-css/README.md

 # gulp-avif-css

-> Generates additional expressions with `.webp` & `.avif` classes and appropriate extension
+> Generates additional `.webp` & `.avif` classes for loading a specific image if it's supported by the browser

 ## Usage

-Install `gulp-avif-css` as a development dependency:
+Install `gulp-avif-css`:

 ```shell
 npm install -D gulp-avif-css